2022 NBA playoffs: Television

 ESPN, ABC, TNT, and NBA TV broadcast the playoffs nationally in the United States.
 Regional sports networks affiliated with teams also broadcast first-round games, except for those weekend games televised on ABC.

 During the first two rounds, Sunday through Wednesday night games were primarily on TNT, Friday night games on ESPN, and Sunday afternoon games on ABC.
-Exceptions on those days included a Sunday afternoon game on TNT during the first weekend of the playoffs, ESPN televising one Sunday afternoon game in place of ABC due to F1 coverage, and ABC broadcasting one Friday night first round game.
+Exceptions on those days included a Sunday afternoon game on TNT during the first weekend of the playoffs, ESPN televising one Sunday afternoon game in place of ABC due to F1 coverage, and ABC broadcasting one Friday night first-round game.
 NBA TV also televised selected Monday through Thursday night games in the first round and served as the overflow of any games televised on TNT (except when games on NBA TV and TNT at the same time in which TBS served as the overflow broadcaster).
 For Thursday night games, TNT aired them in the first round and ESPN in the second round.
-Saturday first round games were spilt, with TNT only airing two games due to no game 7's in that round, ESPN five games, and ABC one game.
-ABC then aired all Saturday second round games.
-ESPN/ABC had exclusive coverage of the Eastern Conference Finals while TNT had exclusive coverage of the Western Conference Finals.
+Saturday first-round games were spilt, with TNT only airing two games due to no game 7s in that round, ESPN five games, and ABC one game.
+ABC then aired all Saturday second-round games (except two second-round game 1s on TNT in place of no game 7s in the first round).
+ESPN/ABC had exclusive coverage of the Eastern Conference finals while TNT had exclusive coverage of the Western Conference finals.
 ABC had exclusive coverage of the NBA Finals for the 20th straight year.

 In Canada, the home market of the Toronto Raptors, national broadcast rights were split approximately equally between the Sportsnet and TSN groups of channels.
 Under those rights, the two broadcasters were allowed to produce separate Canadian feeds for all games involving the Raptors regardless of round or U.S. broadcaster.
 Sportsnet and TSN general simulcast the ABC, ESPN, TNT or NBA TV feed for all other series.

 Sponsorship

-As part of a new multiyear agreement with Google Pixel, the playoffs were officially known as the 2022 NBA Playoffs presented by Google Pixel. which will be the first ever playoff tournament to be title sponsored.
+As part of a new multiyear agreement with Google Pixel, the playoffs were officially known as the 2022 NBA Playoffs presented by Google Pixel which was the first-ever playoff tournament to be title sponsored.